zowe/docs-site/docs/user-guide/systemrequirements.md

   :::

 ### Zowe Application Framework requirements (host)

+The Zowe Application Framework server provides the Zowe Desktop that provides an extensible GUI with a number of applications providing access to z/OS, such as the File Editor, TN3270 emulator, JES Explorer and more, see [Zowe Architecture](../getting-started/zowe-architecture.md#zlux)

 - Node.js
   - On z/OS: Node.js v6.x starting with v6.14.4, v8.x (except v8.16.1), and v12.x.
 Note when using v12.x, it is highly recommended that plugins used are tagged.
 For more information, see [Tagging on z/OS](../extend/extend-desktop/mvd-buildingplugins.md#tagging-plugin-files-on-z-os)